 Jeremy McCarter, coauthor of the #1 New York Times bestseller Hamilton: The Revolution with Lin-Manuel Miranda, is the storyteller of record for the genre-defying cultural phenomenon that is Hamilton.
-His newest book, Young Radicals, is about idealists fighting for freedom and equality in the early twentieth century.
 A common thread in McCarter’s work is the power of storytelling to create change—from our country’s rebellious founders to the dreamers of the Progressive Era to the modern-day musical that has proven to be a once-in-a-generation cultural coup.

 McCarter, a veteran of the Public Theater in New York, takes us behind the scenes of the groundbreaking musical that Michelle Obama called “the best piece of art in any form that I have ever seen in my life.”
 In Hamilton: The Revolution, McCarter reveals how Hamilton became an international phenomenon—and how it’s already changing the world.
 Throughout America’s history, McCarter shows, our theaters have been incubators for progressive political movements.
 The team of Miranda and McCarter will re-unite for In The Heights: Finding Home, a companion book to Miranda’s breakout Broadway debut from 2008, publishing in June 2021 ahead of the movie adaptation.

 With his most recent book, Young Radicals, McCarter turns his attention to the passionate activists of the early twentieth century, a moment of maximum possibility for American life.
 One of these activists was Alice Paul, a brilliant fireband who advocated for women’s suffrage in spite of repeated abuse, confinement, and torture.
 Paul’s example resonates with today’s politically engaged women, the generation that has embraced “Nevertheless, she persisted” as the ultimate political mandate.
 Fittingly, McCarter addresses the 2017 Women’s March in the epilogue to Young Radicals, where he draws parallels between the protests of Alice Paul’s day and our own.

 “At an increasingly polarizing time in American history, Jeremy McCarter’s compelling work on these early twentieth-century American activists provides much-needed perspective and insight.
 Engaging, thought-provoking, and wonderfully intimate, this book should inspire artists, writers, activists, and anyone who values peace and justice in a time of conflict and war.”